 What is the Statute of Limitations on Debt?

 The statute of limitations assigns a set amount of time for initiating certain kinds of legal action against you.
 After the statute of limitations runs out, your unpaid debt is considered to be “time-barred.”
 If a debt is time-barred, a debt collector can no longer sue you to collect it.

-On debt, the statute of limitations is between three and six years, but it can be as high as 10 or 15 years in some states.
-Before you respond to any debt collection notice ― before you even start the verification process ― find out the debt statute of limitations for your state.
-If the statute of limitations has passed, there may be less incentive for you to pay the debt.
+State laws dictate the statute of limitations.
+On debt, it will usually be between three and six years, but it can be as high as 10 or 15 years in some states.
+Before you respond to any debt collection notice ― before you even start the verification process ― find out your state’s statute of limitations on debt.
+If the statute of limitations has passed, you may have less incentive to pay the debt.

 Because the statute of limitations is different for every state, you’ll need to confirm this with your state attorney general’s office.
-If your debt is very close to the statute of limitations, the best strategy might be to not respond at all.
-Sending a debt verification letter can increase the amount of attention a debt collector focuses on you, which means they could notice that your debt is about to expire, and could lead to swift action against you.
+If your debt is very close to the statute of limitations, the best strategy might be not to respond.
+Sending a debt verification letter can increase the amount of attention a debt collector focuses on you, which means they could notice that your debt is about to expire and could lead to swift action against you.

-If you think the statute of limitations might work in your favor, seek legal advice before making a decision about whether to ignore the debt validation letter.
+If you think the statute of limitations might work in your favor, seek legal advice before deciding whether to ignore the debt validation letter.